RealSports Baseball: Reception

-A review of the original RealSports Baseball in the August 1983 issue of Electronic Games magazine praised the game, comparing it positively to Home Run, saying that "Thanks to RealSports Baseball, Atari 2600 owners finally have a game they can love".
-A review of the 2600 version in the August-September 1983 issue of Vidiot magazine was critical of the game, describing the game as "lots better than 'Home Run', but not much more real".
+A review of the original RealSports Baseball in the August 1983 issue of Electronic Games magazine praised the game, comparing it positively to Home Run, saying that "thanks to RealSports Baseball, Atari 2600 owners finally have a game they can love".
+A review of the 2600 version in the August-September 1983 issue of Vidiot magazine was critical of the game, describing the game as "lots better than Home Run, but not much more real".
 The 1984 Book of Atari Software described RealSports Baseball for the 2600 platform as "not the best baseball game" but "very playable" and "not a disappointing cartridge at all", and gave the game an overall score of "B".
-A review in the January 1984 edition of Video and Computer Gaming Illustrated described the game as a game that "gives you the opportunity to play strategically".
+A review in the January 1984 edition of Video and Computer Gaming Illustrated wrote that the game gives players a chance to play strategically.
 In March 1984 the staff and writers of Video and Computer Gaming Illustrated also awarded the game their Vista prize in the category Best 2600 Sports, an accolade it shared jointly with Super Challenge Baseball.

 The 5200 version was positively reviewed by Bill Kunkel in Electronic Games magazine in a May 1984 review, describing the game as "definitely a hit".
 A July 1984 review of baseball games in the same publication praised especially the improved controls and sound-effects of RealSports Baseball for the 5200.
 The 5200 version also won the Computer Entertainer (also known as Video Game Update) 1983 award in the Best Sports Game category jointly with Star League Baseball.
 The 2600 version received a Certificate of Merit in the Best Sports Videogame category at the 1984 Arkie Awards, while the 5200 version received one at the 1985 Arkie Awards.

 Reviewing the enhanced 2600 version titled Super Baseball, in the May/June 1989 issue of Atarian magazine, John Jainschigg gave the game a positive review, describing it as an "amazing simulation".

-In the 2007 book Classic Home Video Games, 1972–1984: A Complete Reference Guide, Brett Weiss reviewed the original RealSports Baseball negatively, criticising the bugs.
+In the 2007 book Classic Home Video Games, 1972–1984: A Complete Reference Guide, Brett Weiss reviewed the original RealSports Baseball negatively, criticizing the bugs.
 Weiss reviewed the subsequently-released Super Baseball version more positively as some of the bugs had been fixed.
 The Atari 5200 version of RealSports Baseball was positively received by Weiss, who said it "rival[ed] Pete Rose Baseball as the best baseball game ever made for any Atari system".
-Kieren Hawken reviewing the game in The A–Z of Atari 8-bit Games: Volume 4 in 2021 praised the "colourful and well animated" graphics and the "very good" sound effects and sound, giving the game 7/10 overall.
+Kieren Hawken, reviewing the game in The A–Z of Atari 8-bit Games: Volume 4 in 2021, praised the "colourful and well animated" graphics and the "very good" sound effects and sound, giving the game 7/10 overall.

 The 5200 version was one of the most popular game for the system, and it got a reprint after Atari ceased development of new 5200 games.